-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+General Tributary Characteristics (check all that apply): Tributary is: X Natural Artificial (man-made).
+Explain: Manipulated (man-altered).
+Explain: Tributary properties with respect to top of bank (estimate): Average width: 16 feet Average depth: 3 feet Average side slopes: 3:1 .
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: .
+Explain: There are highly erosive soils throughout the project site that result in eroding and sloughing banks.
 Presence of run/riffle/pool complexes.
-Explain: .
-Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List .
-Explain findings: .
-Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) mical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: . tify specific pollutants, if known: . (iv) Biol ogical Characteristics.
-Channel supports (check all that apply): Riparian corridor.
-Characteristics (type, average width): Wetland fringe.
-Characteristics: Habitat for: Federally Listed species.
-Explain findings: Fish/spawn areas.
-Explain findings: Other environmentally-sensitive species.
-Explain findings: Aquatic/wildlife diversity.
-Explain findings:
+Explain: None Tributary geometry: Meandering Tributary gradient (approximate average slope): &lt;1 % (c) Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 2-5 Describe flow regime: Season flows after storm events.
+Other information on duration and volume: Surface flow is: Discrete and confined.
+Characteristics: Subsurface flow: Unknown .
+Explain findings: Unknown Dye (or other) test performed: Tributary has (check all that apply): apply): If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that مهم ا ر).
+High Tide Line indicated by: Oil or scum line along shore objects survey to available datum; fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): • • Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: No flows were observed during the site visit, however, flows would likely have high turbidity due to erosive soils. dentify specific pollutants, if known: Sediment/turbidity.

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
-7Ibid.
+Ibid.